 High blood pressure

-Bevacizumab can cause an increase in blood pressure in some people.
+Bevacizumab can cause an increase in blood pressure.
 Your blood pressure will be checked regularly during your treatment.
-If you have headaches, nosebleeds or feel dizzy, let your doctor know.
+If you have headaches or nosebleeds or feel dizzy, let your doctor know.
 High blood pressure can usually be controlled with tablets prescribed by your doctor.

 Some people find that bevacizumab causes headaches.
 Let your doctor or nurse know as they can give you painkillers to relieve this.

 Sore mouth and ulcers